St Augustine's #1 Pest: Chinch Bugs

 Should you suspect chinch bugs, first check the irrigation and repair as needed and then apply a good insecticide to the whole area and beyond the dead grass by 10 feet.
-Don't be surprised if the dead areas grow after treatment -Even thought the chinch bug is dead - their toxin live on and takes days to kill, spreading for days after treatment.
+Don't be surprised if the dead areas grow after treatment -Even though the chinch bug is dead - their toxin lives on and takes days to kill, spreading for days after treatment.

 The best advice is to get a good lawn spraying company - if you had chinch bugs once, you'll always have them.